taktak2022/MechaCar_Statistical_Analysis/README.md

 Jeremy is 10-Year veteran employee of Autos-R-Us and has just been named as the Primary Analyst of the Data Analytics Team.
 He and his team are in charge of the following:
 * RETROSPECTIVE ANALYSIS OF HISTORICAL DATA
 * ANALYTICAL VERIFICATION OF CURRENT AUTOMOTIVE SPECIFICATIONS
-* STUDY DESIGN OF FUTURE PRODUCT DESIGN
+* STUDY DESIGN OF FUTURE PRODUCT EVALUATIONS & ASSESSMENTS

 ### NEW TOOLS
 * R: a programming language for data analytics and statistics.